Raf20076/Lazspell-2/README.md

 Go to folder lazarus-ccr-svn-r... -> components -> richmemo and install richmemo component

 <img src="https://raw.githubusercontent.com/Raf20076/Lazspell/master/lazspell.gif"/>

-Lazspell is an example of a speller which checks spelling in German, English, Spanish, French, Italian, Portugues, Polish and Russian.

 All dictionaries are coded in UTF-8 in dict folder from https://github.com/wooorm/dictionaries You must distribute dict folder with your program.